Privacy-friendly Cloud Support

 Optional Cloud Storage and Upload

 All PEAs (PEA = Password Encrypting Archive) work also fine with all features offline, without any internet connection.
 Cloud access works manually, you must explicitly enable it.
-There is no automatic synchronization or any other cloud connection that you have not agreed to.

 The content remains encrypted during every upload or download process and is only stored in encrypted form in the cloud.
 The possibility of inadvertently transferring data unencrypted is minimized because the data is generally never stored even on the hard disk in plain text.